acm-uiuc/til/_til/git/intro-to-git.md

 * Make a branch available to others on a remote server by running ```git push origin [branch name]```

 ### Update and Merge
 Merging is the concept of bringing together sets of changes.
-Git has the ability to automatically merge if there are no conflicts, however if there is a conflict you will have to manually decide which changes to keep, or ammend the conflicting files.
+Git has the ability to automatically merge if there are no conflicts, however if there is a conflict you will have to manually decide which changes to keep, or amend the conflicting files.
 * Update your local repo by running ```git pull```
 * Merge another branch into your current branch by running ```git merge [branch name]```